sumitmalik51/AIW-CAF-Methodology/01-Azure-security-center.md

-# Exercise 01: Azure Security Center/ Microsoft Defender for Cloud
+# Exercise 01: Azure Security Centre/ Microsoft Defender for Cloud
 ## Lab objectives
 In this lab, you will complete the following exercise:
 1. Exploring Microsoft Defender for Cloud
 2. Configure Security Policies
 3. Secure Score
 4. Improving your Secure Posture
-5. Exploring Security Center and Security benchmark
+5. Exploring Security Centre and Security benchmark

 # Task 1: Exploring Microsoft Defender for Cloud

 ### What is Microsoft Defender for Cloud?

-Microsoft Defender for Cloud is a Cloud Security Posture Management (CSPM) and Cloud Workload Protection Platform (CWPP) for all of your Azure, on-premises, and multicloud (Amazon AWS and Google GCP) resources.
+Microsoft Defender for Cloud is a Cloud Security Posture Management (CSPM) and Cloud Workload Protection Platform (CWPP) for all your Azure, on-premises, and multicoloured (Amazon AWS and Google GCP) resources.
 Defender for Cloud fills three vital needs as you manage the security of your resources and workloads in the cloud and on-premises:

 ![image](https://user-images.githubusercontent.com/33771500/187170501-f78beb93-08d6-47f1-8fa7-bb8798b685a5.png)